Latest Official Child Poverty Statistics: 2022/23 Reported Feb 2024

 2) Mirroring concerns previously raised by CPAG (St John, 2022), which of these poverty measures stands for a livelihood that is deemed unacceptable?
 In other words, what degree of financial hardship are people willing to disregard?
 Welfare Expert Advisory Group’s (2018) modelling suggests that beneficiaries in private housing need around 45% of AHC median income to meet core expenditure in 2018 and 50-55% of AHC median income to have some capacity to participate in our society.
 However, the above trends in the relationship between household income and material hardship may suggest that the issue is more complicated than a balance sheet.

 This leads to questions for us and the current Government – how is poverty experienced, materialised, and sustained for people in need?
 This is a poignant question to be asked with the induction of the 4th primary measurepersistent poverty.
 As the current Prime Minister Christopher Luxon declared that he aimed to deliver for all New Zealanders and meet their needs during his election night victory speech, the latest child poverty statistics should provide sharp points where New Zealanders’ needs are.
-The looming 2023/24 child poverty reduction targets and future reporting of persistent poverty are important reminders to the children that are, and will continue to be, affected by the “fragile” economy as declared by PM Luxon and highlight the urgency for the current Government to deliver to the dire needs of these children.
+The looming 2023/24 child poverty reduction targets and future reporting of persistent poverty are important reminders to the children that are and will continue to be, affected by the “fragile” economy as declared by PM Luxon and highlight the urgency for the current Government to deliver to the dire needs of these children.

 3) It is of grave concern that Statistics New Zealand has been asked to make a 7.5% cut to its budget, given the paramount duty of the department to monitor a panoply of ongoing issues in New Zealand (RNZ, 2024).
 More resources are needed for StatsNZ to adequately track our progress on child poverty reduction as mandated by the 2018 Act.